BloomTech-Labs/asylum-rg-be-a/README.md

 ![ArchitectureOverview](documentation/images/hrf_be_architecture_overview.png)
 (_Figure 1: Spring Boot layers_)

-1. **Presentation Layer**: The top layer of spring boot architecture.
+1. **Presentation Layer**: The top layer of Spring Boot architecture.
 It is used to convert incoming requests to Java Objects (Data Transfer Objects - DTOs) and vice-versa.
 It handles authentication and HTTP requests.
 Once it performs the authentication of the request it passes it to the business layer for additional processing.